milanglacier/yarepl.nvim/README.md

 # Extensions

-The `Extensinos` module contains extended functionalities built upon the core of yarepl.nvim.
+The `Extensions` module contains extended functionalities built upon the core of yarepl.nvim.
 While not considered as core part of yarepl, it offers valuable additional features.
 Currently, the module includes: